RickStrahl/Westwind.Globalization/Readme.md

 * Make sure the property name is typed correctly and matches a property name.
 * Try writing out the actual property using @Resources.AddressIsRequired to ensure the value is valid (on a simple test page perferrably).

+## Model Validation ASP.NET Core Mvc
+ASP.NET MVC uses a completely different model for Model validation based on `IStringLocalizer`.
+In this initial .NET Core release we don't have support for this yet, but we're working on it.
+It's coming in an update soon.

 ## Non Sql Server Database Providers
 By default the resource providers and manager use **SQL Server** to hold the database resources.
 If you don't do any custom configuration in code to specify the Configuration.DbResourceDataManagerType you'll get the Sql Server provider/manager.